The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 1. SteamVR Connection Status Indicator

-2. Heading Calibration
+2. Yaw Calibration

-• The strap itself is skewed
+• The strap itself is crooked

 3. Automatic Height

-[danger] Measurement Error Explanation
+[danger] Explanation of Measurement Error

 4. Follow Mode